|

 printing.

-On black aluminum plates, most colored inks require a white
+On black or dark-colored aluminum plate bla nks, colored inks usually require a white

 undercoat to prevent show-through of the black tag surface,